fatmazayrek/Model-View-Controller/1 - Fundamentals/2 - Inline Models/Readme.md

 ## Inline Models 🌼

-Basit görevler için inline model kullanabilirsiniz. Örneğin, Combobox'larda 🗃️
+You can use an inline model for simple tasks.
+For example, in ComboBoxes 🗃️

-Inline modelde, modeldeki verilere temel olarak modelData anahtar sözcüğünü kullanarak ulaşabilirsiniz 🔐
+In an inline model, you can access the data in the model using the modelData keyword 🔐

 <img width="633" height="358" alt="image" src="https://github.com/user-attachments/assets/7ebb18fa-bed9-48bd-ab84-5f906c05b009" />